-Albert Dayan (CalArts ‘94) has taught acting professionally for over 25 years.
-He is a an award-winning actor, director, writer, and producer, as well as a full partner in Burglars of Hamm, a much-celebrated Los Angeles theatre company dedicated to creating original satire.
+Albert Dayan (CalArts ‘94) has coached and taught acting professionally for 28 years and is currently an acting professor at Cal State LA and Cal State University Northridge as well.
+He is a an award-winning actor, director, writer, and producer, as well as a long time partner in Burglars of Hamm, a much-celebrated Los Angeles theatre company dedicated to creating original satire.

 His students have received numerous accolades and awards and appeared in countless films and TV shows, as well as at every major theater in Los Angeles, San Diego, and many others nationwide.